goshhhy/makron/README.md

 # makron
-Hi!
-This is my window manager.
-It's not really ready for use.
-I started it a few years back when I was much worse at coding, and I'm surprised I got as far as I did.
+hi! this is my window manager. it's still under development.

-I began writing it because I couldn't find any other window managers for X that worked how I wanted - in particular, I would really like an identical implementation of the Stack & Tile window management system from Haiku.
+i started it a few years ago because i couldn't find a window manager that did what i wanted, and now i have a window manager that doesn't do what i want.

-This project hasn't quite gotten to that point.
-At the moment, functionality is very basic.
-It can just barely manage windows.
-Stack and tile functionality and general desktop usability is a ways away.
-It'll require some serious work in order to become as usable as I'd like.
+i'm working on rewriting and expanding it so that it works for me.

-Check back later!
-Maybe I'll have it more done.
+it has bare minimum levels of functionality, so you are free to try it out.